Which Certification Is Right PMP® Or PMI-ACP® ?

 For more details about what is Agile, please refer:

 I work with an IT company, but we are not using Agile as of now.
-How do I decided between PMP®and PMI ACP® ?
+How do I decided between PMP® and PMI ACP® certification?

 Nowadays, it is rare that you are not using Agile.
 Agile is not about using specific well-known practices of Agile say Scrum, Kanban, and XP, etc.